I’ve been drawing and painting for most of my life and love sharing tutorials and tips to help anyone who wants to learn about art.

-So whether you’ve never sketched before, haven’t sketched in a while or just want a refresher course in creating a still life composition from start to finish, follow the steps and pictures below to learn how to draw a still life composition.
+So whether you’ve never sketched before, haven’t sketched in a while, or just want a refresher course from start to finish, follow the steps and pictures below to learn how to draw a still life composition.

 You can make an arrangement similar to mine or gather whatever objects you have around your home.
-You can either make it a theme or keep it totally random.
+You can create a theme or keep it totally random.
 It’s up to you.

 Just remember the more objects you use and the more fine details and textures they have, the more difficult the drawing.
 If you have little or no sketching experience, you might want to keep it as simple as possible.